grzesiek/nil_conditional/README.md

 # nil-conditional

+Nil Conditional Operator in Ruby.

+## Summary

-Nil Conditional Operator in Ruby
+This gem introduces Nil Conditional Operator (`_?`) in Ruby, similar to Null Conditional Operator in C# 6.0.

 ## Installation